RottabMahmoud/crealytics/README.md

 ## npm i react-virtualized, for handling large Input Autocomplete

 ## Created Search as a Separate Component, while adding to it the Autocomplete UI, using reac-t virutalized and added the onChange

 ## Functionality as well, on the Search Input Field

-## Created a Images Component, and added a Popover Component ro be rendered once an Item is Expanded
+## Created a Images Component, and added a Popover Component to be rendered once an Item is selected for Expansion

 ### `yarn start`